meganz/MEGAchat/Readme.md

 * iOS
 This dir is normally `Release-iphoneos` or `Debug-iphoneos` to differentiate from simulator builds.

-`CMAKE_BUILD_TYPE` - Set this to Debug to build the webrtc module (not the webrtc stack itself) in debug mode `optMegaSdkPath` - Set up the path to the dir where you checked out and built the mega sdk repository (see dependencies).
-`optStrophePath` - Set the path to the dir where you checked out our verison of Strophe.
-No need to have built it, it will be built inside the Karere build tree.
-The below options come from the strophe build system which is included.
- For more info on these, check the Strophe Readme.md file i nthe Strophe repo.
+`CMAKE_BUILD_TYPE` - Set the build mode for the example app, Karere and all its submodules - `Debug` or `Release`.
 `optStropheSslLib` - Set to OpenSSL, if not already set.
 `optStropheXmlLib` - Can be set to `EXPAT`, `LibXml2` or `Detect` for autodetecting.
 Tested mostly with expat.
 `optStroheNoLibEvent` - make sure it's OFF!
 If it's ON this means that libevent (including development package) was not found on your system.
-`MPENC_DIR` - the dir of the mpEnc checkout

-* Mac
-You need to tell CMake to use the openssl version that you installed, because it would normally detect and use the system version.
-To do that, set the `OPENSSL_CRYPTO_LIBRARY` and `OPENSSL_SSL_LIBRARY` to point to the `libcrypto.dylib` and `libssl.dylib` files respectively of the openssl that you installed, and `OPENSSL_INCLUDE_DIR` to the dir containing the /openssl dir containing the openssl headers.
-Note that these 3 CMake variables are 'advanced' so in ccmake you need to hit 't' to show them.
+For more info on Strophe build options, check the Readme: third-party/strophe-native/Readme.md

 * iOS
-You  must set all options to build anything as shared library to OFF, as Apple doesn't allow dynamic linking.
+You must set all options to build anything as shared library to OFF, as Apple doesn't allow dynamic linking on iOS.

 Hit 'c' again to re-configure, and then 'g'.
 After that ccmake should quit.